Coherent-Partners/spark-python-sdk/docs/readme.md

 > when accessing the response data.
 >
 > As a side note, we intend to leverage the asynchronous methods in the future
-> to provide a more efficient way to interact with the Spark platform.
+> to provide a more efficient (i.e., non-blocking) way to interact with the Spark platform.

 ## HTTP Error

-When attempting to communicate with the API, the SDK will wrap any sort of failure (any error during the roundtrip) into a `SparkApiError`, which will include the HTTP `status` code of the response and the `request_id`, a unique identifier of the request.
+When attempting to communicate with the API, the SDK will wrap any failure (any error during the roundtrip) into a `SparkApiError`, which will include the HTTP `status` code of the response and the `request_id`, a unique identifier of the request.
 The most common errors are:

 - `UnauthorizedError`: when the user is not authenticated/authorized
 - `NotFoundError`: when the requested resource is not found
-- `BadRequestError`: when the request or payload is invalid.
+- `BadRequestError`: when the request or payload is invalid
+- `RetryTimeoutError`: when the maximum number of retries is reached.

 The following properties are available in a `SparkApiError`: